strinsberg/slrg_data/README.md

 This will install several scripts for you to access from the command line.
 And a .slrg folder with a configuration file and more in `~/.local` on linux and `%APPDATA%` on windows.

+**NOTE**: All development was done on Linux and I cannot guarantee that it will work exactly the same on Windows.

 More detailed info for each script and how to run them is available in the html documentation.